wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 	This dependency shapes how functions are defined and how their outputs are structured.
 		Furthermore, function types exhibit a hierarchical nature, where more complex function types build upon simpler ones, inheriting their properties and extending their applicability to higher-dimensional spaces.
 ##### *For Context Within Structured Sets, See: [[Abstract Mathematical Spaces#Preservation Through Inheritance and Extension of Function Output and Input Types|Preservation Through Inheritance and Extension of Function Output and Input Types]]*
-#### Input Type Preserved/Inherited from the [[#Fundamental Functions (i.e. Base-Level Component Functions)|Lower-Level Space]]
+#### Composite Functions Inherit and Thus Preserve Lower-Level Input Domains/Type

-##### Composite Function Input Types Are Determined by Lower-Level Spaces
+##### I.e. Composite Function Input Types Are Determined by Lower-Level Spaces
+Composite functions inherit properties from the lower-level functions they are composed of.
-The domain of the lower-level function is typically preserved.
+	The input domain (or type) of the lower-level function is preserved in the composite function.
-	This means the type of inputs that the original function can accept remains the same in the higher-level function.
+		This means that the types of inputs the base function can accept remain the same when used within the composite function.
 ###### Inheritance: Means an Input Domain is Preserved, while the Output Codomain is Modified/Changed
 **Inheritance** refers to the preservation of properties from lower-level (simpler) functions when they are used to construct higher-level (more complex) functions.
 	The input domain and properties of lower-level functions are preserved when constructing higher-level functions.